PEEK-NYU/AutoCal/README.md

 ## Project Idea:
 * A website that aids users in scheduling events.
 Website pulls data from Google Calendar and suggests the best time for an event.
-* Story: User queries software for the best time(s) to study for an exam next week => Software loads user's google calendar data and returns some suggested time/duration slots compatible with the user's schedule => Server automatically adds event to Google Calendar using Google's Calendar API.
-Users can also add breaks for when they want no events added for that time period
+* Story: User queries software for the best time(s) to study for an exam next week => Website loads user's google calendar data and returns some suggested time/duration slots compatible with the user's schedule => User selects one and the server automatically adds event to Google Calendar using Google's Calendar API.
+Users can also add breaks for when they want no events added for that time period.

- ## Design
+## Requirements
 **Database**

 User